CyVerse-learning-materials/learning-materials-home/docs/ds/doi.md

 property.
 A creator may be a corporate/institutional or personal name; it does not need to be the person who is submitting the identifier request.

-A Contributors is the institution or person(s) responsible for collecting, managing, distributing, or otherwise contributing to the development of the resource.
+A Contributor is the institution or person(s) responsible for collecting, managing, distributing, or otherwise contributing to the development of the resource.
 To supply multiple contributors, repeat this property.
 For software, if there is an alternate entity that "holds, archives,